Placement Eligibility Evaluation Methodology

 The total number of placements we are able to approve in each LVC city is also a factor.
-LVC approves a slightly higher number of placements in each city than will actually be filled, because making the best possible placement/Volunteer match is important to us.
-In each city we typically approve more placements than volunteers we will match.
+LVC approves a slightly higher number of placements in each city than will actually be filled, because making the best possible placement/Volunteer match is important to the experience for Volunteers and Placements.
 Therefore, although the probability is high, we cannot guarantee that all approved placements will receive a Volunteer.
 Outlined below are the approval criteria, which inform our decisions on placement applications.

 - Organizations must be a 501(3)c status non-profit.

 - Placements must be within reasonable commuting distance of LVC houses.
 Placements must either be easily accessible by public transportation or be willing to reimburse the cost (including liability insurance and mileage) of a private vehicle.
 If agencies need a Volunteer to serve evening hours when public transportation is either unavailable or unsafe, they must provide a transportation plan before being approved as a placement possibility.

 LVC is looking for agencies that address issues of social justice – making sure everyone has access to basic resources and opportunities.
 We look forward to working with organizations that demonstrate excellence in their work, and that have a policy of openness and non-discrimination toward people of all sexual orientations, gender identities, religious expressions and racial backgrounds.
 Learn more about Our Values.